 This Pathway is for students who intend to study at university and need ATAR Mathematics course.
-If you already know which course you want to study post-school, please visit university websites to see if you need ATAR Mathematics Applications as a pre-requisite.
+If students already know which university course they want to study post- high school, they are recommended to visit university websites to determine if ATAR Mathematics Applications is a pre-requisite for their desired course.